 Dampness, rot and infestation

 Repair category 2

-Notes There is evidence of woodworm in the roof timbers.
+Notes High damp readings were recorded in the walls of the lounge and rear porch.
+There is evidence of woodworm in the roof timbers.
+The sub-floor ventilation is very limited.
+There has been damp ingress in the roof void with rot affecting the roof timbers.
 A precautionary check of the entire property should be carried out by a reputable timber and damp specialist prior to purchase.

 Chimney stacks

 Repair category 2

-Notes There is cracking to the chimney.
+Notes There are signs of damp penetration at the chimneys and vegetation growth.